-If you are making monthly payments on a home mortgage and finding yourself with extra cash at the same time — maybe because you’re making more money than when you first bought your house — paying more of the principal you owe can offers many financial benefits.
+If you're making monthly payments on a home mortgage and finding yourself with extra cash at the same time—maybe because you’re making more money than when you first bought your house—paying more of the principal you owe can offers many financial benefits.
 The idea is that, while keeping the same mortgage on the same terms, you simply elect to add extra dollars onto your payment, whether on a one-time basis, off and on when you feel like it, or on a disciplined, regular basis.

-(Don’t even think about doing this if you still have other high-cost debts to pay off!
+(Don't even think about doing this, however, if you have other high-cost debts to pay off!
 Credit card interest rates typically run at double or triple that of most home mortgage loans.
 Any extra cash you bring in should go toward paying off those balances first.)

 The result is that by making prepayments, you can shave thousands off the interest you'll pay in the long term.
 This is particularly true if you prepay in the early years, when your scheduled payments are probably made up of far more interest than principal.

 For example, if you have a $300,000 mortgage at 5.5% on a 30-year, fixed-rate mortgage, and you make the minimum payment, you’ll pay about $313,000 in interest over the life of the loan.
 But by paying just $100 extra each month, you’ll pay the loan off almost four years earlier and spend only about $267,000 on interest.
 To run these numbers for your own mortgage, go to a calculator called How much will I save by increasing my mortgage payment?

 While you’re at it, if your down payment was low enough that you had to purchase private mortgage insurance (PMI), paying down the mortgages early will help you end this obligation.